feathr-ai/feathr/docs/concepts/feature-definition.md

 ```
     features: {
       <feature name>: {
-        def: <MVEL expression specifying how to extract the key for the feature value>
+        def: <Feathr expression specifying how to extract the key for the feature value>
         type: <feature type>
         default: <default feature value when missing>
       }